Setting out on your first ever road ride can be a daunting proposition, so here are six things to make your maiden

 Bib shorts are best because there’s no waist elastic to cut into your stomach, but any cycling shorts are better than none.

 Shorts should be tight fitting because loose material will bunch and chafe, and wearing underwear with bibs is not recommended.
 You don’t want to be adding extra seams that could abrade your most delicate and valued body parts.

 If you’re not comfortable showing off your curves in tight clothing, there’s nothing to stop you wearing comfy and baggier shorts or leggings over your cycling shorts.

-A cycling jersey is ideal for your upper half, but hardly essential for your first rides.
+One of the best cycling jerseys is ideal for your upper half, but hardly essential for your first rides.
 If you don’t have one, a close-fitting T-shirt is fine, or a heavier sweatshirt for cooler weather.

 Just remember that you’ll be generating a lot of heat when you’re pedalling, so dress lighter than you would normally.
 A good rule of thumb is that if you feel slightly cold when you first step out of your front door, you should be comfortable once you get going.

 If you haven’t bought all your kit yet then check out our beginner cyclist shopping list video below.